-Here is a youtube link to the film’s American trailer
+Here is a youtube video link to the film’s Original theatrical trailer

 I know I am a little late on this one, but I could not help it, I was busy celebrating Easter yesterday 🙂 I agree with a lot of the things that Moviedrome presenter Alex Cox says about this 1984 Australian monster flick (read here).
 Contrary to Cox though, I am a huge fan of the “rock video school of film-making” (in his own words) that he details in that link above.
 The plot of this horror film revolves around the hunt for a vicious boar in Australia.
 What makes it fascinating lies not so much in the premise as it does in how it is executed.
 In this case, it is told through it’s use of fast cuts, tracking shots and use of glowing lights, “neo-noir” lighting, windblown drapery, and fans.
 All of these are trademarks of Australian director Russell Mulcahy according to wikipedia’s entry on him (read here).
 Though more well-known for directing music videos for singers like Elton John or bands like Duran Duran to name just two examples of each, Mulcahy would go on to direct the 1986 cult classic Highlander (he would also direct Highlander II: The Quickening five years later in 1991).
 If I were to single out two highlights of Razorback, it would be Dean Semler’s dreamy cinematography and (as Cox mentions in the link above) a surrealistic dream sequence somewhere during the middle of the film.

 Since I could not find a video link to Alex Cox’s introduction, here is a link to the transcript of the Moviedrome episode that originally premiered on May 29, 1988.

 Here is a youtube link to two trailers below.
 This one may be for the Australian market: